 Pandey Neither a Martyr Nor a Hero: Revisiting the 1857 Mutiny

 (This article was first published on 8 April 2016.
-It has been reposted from The Quint’s archives to mark the birth anniversary of Mangal Pandey.)
+It has been reposted from The Quint’s archives to mark the death anniversary of Mangal Pandey.)

 A hundred years after the 1757 coup d’etat in Murshidabad, the formidable British intelligence-gathering system had collapsed.